Durvalumab

 Immune-mediated hyperthyroidism

-In the combined safety database with durvalumab monotherapy, immune-mediated hyperthyroidism occurred in 64 (1.6%) patients, including Grade 3 in 1 (<0.1%) patient.
+In the combined safety database with durvalumab monotherapy, immune-mediated hyperthyroidism occurred in 76 (1.6%) patients.
 The median time to onset was 43 days (range: 1-253 days).
-Fifty-nine of the 64 patients received medical therapy (thiamazole, carbimazole, propylthiouracil, perchlorate, calcium channel blocker or beta-blocker), 13 patients received systemic corticosteroids and 5 of the 13 patients received high-dose systemic corticosteroid treatment (at least 40 mg prednisone or equivalent per day).
+Seventy-one of the 76 patients received medical therapy (thiamazole, carbimazole, propylthiouracil, perchlorate, calcium channel blocker or beta-blocker), 15 patients received systemic corticosteroids and 8 of the 15 patients received high-dose systemic corticosteroid treatment (at least 40 mg prednisone or equivalent per day).
 One patient discontinued durvalumab due to immune-mediated hyperthyroidism.
-Resolution occurred in 47 patients.
-Twenty-two patients experienced hypothyroidism following hyperthyroidism.
+Resolution occurred in 62 patients.
+Thirty-one patients experienced hypothyroidism following hyperthyroidism.

 In the combined safety database with durvalumab in combination with tremelimumab (n=2 280), immune-mediated hyperthyroidism occurred in 62 (2.7%) patients, including Grade 3 in 5 (0.2%) patients.
 The median time to onset was 33 days (range: 4-176 days).
-Eighteen patients received systemic coticosteroids, and 11 of the 18 patients received high-dose corticosteroid treatment (at least 40 mg prednisone or equivalent per day).
+Eighteen patients received systemic corticosteroids, and 11 of the 18 patients received high-dose corticosteroid treatment (at least 40 mg prednisone or equivalent per day).
 Fifty-three patients required other therapy (thiamazole, carbimazole, propylthiouracil, perchlorate, calcium channel blocker or beta-blocker), One patient discontinued treatment due to hyperthyroidism.
 Resolution occurred in 47 patients.

 In the HCC pool (n=462), immune-mediated hyperthyroidism occurred in 21 (4.5%) patients, including Grade 3 in 1 (0.2%) patient.
 The median time to onset was 30 days (range: 13-60 days).
-Four patients received systemic corticosteriods, and all of the four patients received high-dose corticosteroid treatment (at least 40 mg prednisone or equivalent per day).
+Four patients received systemic corticosteroids, and all of the four patients received high-dose corticosteroid treatment (at least 40 mg prednisone or equivalent per day).
 Twenty patients required other therapy (thiamazole, carbimazole, propylthiouracil, perchlorate, calcium channel blocker, or beta-blocker).
 One patient discontinued treatment due to hyperthyroidism.
 Resolution occurred in 17 patients.

 Immune-mediated thyroiditis